tomato42/tls13-spec/draft-ietf-tls-tls13.md

-The server can then generate its own keying material share and send a ServerKeyShare message which contains its share of the parameters for the key agreement.
+The server can then generate its own keying material share and send a ServerKeyShare message which contains its share of the parameters for the ephemeral key agreement.
 The server can now compute a shared secret (the ephemeral secret).
 At this point, the server starts encrypting all remaining handshake traffic with the negotiated cipher suite using a key derived from the master secret (via the "handshake master